TMT Case Interview: Technology, Media & Telecom Frameworks, Metrics, and Worked Examples

 On this page

-A TMT case interview asks you to solve strategy problems in Technology, Media, or Telecommunications, a sector valued at $7.2 trillion globally in 2026 and representing 53% of total market capitalization (Source: Business Research Insights 2026).
+A TMT case interview asks you to solve strategy problems in Technology, Media, or Telecommunications.
 These cases test whether you can apply standard consulting frameworks while accounting for sector-specific dynamics: network effects in tech, content economics in media, and infrastructure capex in telecom.
-Candidates who learn 6 key metrics (ARPU, churn, CAC, LTV, penetration rate, content cost per subscriber) tend to handle these cases far more confidently than those who rely on generic frameworks alone.
+Learn 6 key metrics (ARPU, churn, CAC, LTV, penetration rate, and content cost per subscriber), but take market sizes and benchmark values from dated primary sources or the case prompt.

 Common TMT Case Types